-When you turn on your AC, you expect to feel cooler pretty quickly.
+You expect to feel cooler pretty quickly when you turn on your AC.
 But do you ever turn your AC on and still feel hot?
 Well, there are many potential causes.
-Something must be wrong when your AC isn’t cooling you down, as expected.
-What to check if you feel hot in an air-conditioned room.
+Something must be wrong when your AC isn’t cooling you down; what to check if you feel hot in an air-conditioned room.

 What to Check if You Feel Hot in an Air-Conditioned Room